 Chocolate Buttermilk Pie

-Back when I lived in DC, I had a sassy southern friend, Rachel, who hails from Alabama.
-I remember distinctly the first time Rachel told me about chess pie — a pie made with cornmeal.
+I first learned about buttermilk pie from a friend who was telling me about chess pie — a pie made with cornmeal.
 While I was trying to wrap my head around how this would possibly taste, she said “It’s like a buttermilk pie, but with cornmeal.”

 What is Buttermilk Pie?